Peter King's last Monday Morning Quarterback at SI

 The last game of Bill Belichick’s rookie coaching season in Cleveland in 1991 was the last game of Chuck Noll’s coaching career.

-I covered the game, wondering if we’d hear Noll say after the game that he was finished.
+I covered the game, wondering if we’d hear Noll say afterward that he was finished.
 He didn’t.
 It was a dreadful affair—Steelers 17, Browns 10—and one of the only things I remember was a sign on the scoreboard in the fourth quarter: HAPPY HOLIDAYS FROM CHUCK AND MARIANNE NOLL.

 From 2018